MichaelAquilina/zsh-autoswitch-virtualenv/README.rst

 *zsh-autoswitch-virtualenv* is a simple ZSH plugin that switches python virtualenvs automatically as you move between directories.

-:tada: Pull Requests for fixes or improvements are welcome! :tada:

 How it Works
 ------------